Support for Classes

 - Please contact your subject librarian to schedule a library session for your class.

-- If you are a Core Writing instructor, please complete the Core Writing Instruction Request Form to schedule an instruction session.
+- If you are a Core Writing instructor, please complete the Core Writing Instruction Request Form below to schedule an instruction session.

 Librarians can help with your classes